Duweenext/Duweenext_proj/README.md

 - Expo CLI (optional, if you use the Expo workflow): `npm install -g expo-cli` or run with `npx`.
 - EAS CLI if you use EAS build: `npm install -g eas-cli` or use `npx eas`.

-## Project installation — install dependencies
+## Project installation — install dependencies & running application inside the emulator

 1. Clone the project and change into the repository root: